defano/wyldcard/README.md

 For example:

 ```
-go to myCard  -- myCard is a variable holding the number of a card
+go to myCard  -- myCard is a variable holding the name or number of a card
 go to card 13 -- no effect if there are fewer than 13 cards
 go 1          -- first card; cards are numbered from 1, not 0
 go next